waglayla/waglaylad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 NotifyUtxosChangedRequestMessage registers this connection for utxoChanged notifications for the given addresses.

-This call is only available when this pyipad was started with `--utxoindex`
+This call is only available when this waglaylad was started with `--utxoindex`

 See: UtxosChangedNotificationMessage